-\FCAT scores will be accepted pending state approval for the 2010-2011 academic year
+FCAT scores will be accepted pending state approval for the 2011-2012 academic year

 - 3. Test scores are valid for 2 years from the date of testing. - 4.
-The student must submit an Application for Early College and Approval form to SCF by the published deadlines. - 5.
+The student must submit an Application for Early College and Approval form to SCF by the published deadlines (see page 5). - 5.
 The student must be enrolled in at least 1 course at the high school. - 6.
 The student must satisfy any course prerequisites as required by the current SCF catalog.